stacken/w3/en/member/index.md

 Thursday evenings from 7 PM are our traditional day where we meet in the clubroom and build something, debug a problem or discuss something interesting.
 If you are interested you are always welcome at any Thursday evening, knock at our door at the 2nd level in the Q-building.
-A perfect opportunity to meet us is this Thursday, we have a Open House event from 5 PM.

 {{% 2split-middle %}}